josuacarranza/UI-Components-Collection/README.md

 ## How to use

-Clone this repository to your local computer, then run:

-- `npm install && npm run build`

-- To make this component available to other projects on your local computer, run `yarn link`.
-- Then go to the project where you want to use this package and run `yarn link "UI-Components-Collection"`.

-Finally, to fix the multiple copies of React bug that shows up with linked React packages:

-- navigate to the root of the `UI-Components-Collection` package
-- run `npm link "../path/to/your/project"`

-You can now import the components as a normal package installed from npm like so:
+Comming soon for more accurate descriptions on how to run it locally or how to use it in a project.

 ## Note:
-This is only a experimental package.
-It's not ready for global use
+This is an experimental package.
+It's not inteded for global use yet.